thangs3987/klarnaTest/README.md

 # klarnaTest

-This project is developed in Java
+This project is developed in Java/maven/Junit

 This project will give a total amount of list of transactions with given conditions as per the exercise